RESEARCH: EXPOSING OIP–ELBIT

 Export Licenses to Israel

 Flemish authorities granted 10 arms export licenses to Israel in 2022 worth over $2 million.
 These exports strengthen Elbit’s capacity to market its weapons abroad – often tested in Palestine before international sale.
+Even when framed as “components” for use outside Israel, these exports strengthen Elbit’s capacity to market its weapons abroad – weapons often tested in Palestine before being sold internationally.
+Any material transfer to Elbit reinforces a war economy profiting from occupation and genocide.

 Read more